Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 Made alive by the Law of Moses or the Holy Spirit.
 Paul made an interesting comment.
 He said the Law of Moses caused sin to spring to life in him.

 Once I was alive apart from law; but when the commandment came, sin sprang to life and I died.
 (Romans 7:9)

 Let us think of sin as a force that dwells in our flesh, which it is.
-We can put this sin to death by praying and asking the Lords help.
-By put it to death I mean we can force the life from it until we can resist it successfully.
+We can put this sin to death by praying and asking the Lord’s help.
+By put it to death I mean we can force the life from it so that we can resist it successfully.
 The fire has gone out of it.